Teaching with ClassIn guide

 After the lesson, ClassIn automatically generates a feedback report (in a choice of languages) including key statistics from the lesson (student attendance, rewards, scores in quizzes, screenshots of key “highlights”, etc).

-You can write teacher comments on the report by navigating to the “course” tab in your class group, clicking on the report button and then giving a score (up to five stars) and writing a comment in the “teacher evaluation” section.
+You can give a score and write teacher comments on the report by navigating to the “course” tab in your class group and clicking on the “report” button.

 Setting homework tasks/ tests

-The test section of ClassIn allows you to create your own quizzes, including self-marking multiple choice quizzes or writing questions.
+The “test” section of ClassIn allows you to set homework / assessments, including self-marking multiple choice quizzes or writing questions.